ufs-community/uwtools/docs/sections/user_guide/cli/mode_rocoto.rst

-* Realize a YAML input file to a file named ``rocoto.xml`` in quiet mode:
+* Realize a UW YAML input file to a file named ``rocoto.xml`` in quiet mode:

   .. code:: sh

     $ uw rocoto realize --input-file rocoto.yaml --output-file rocoto.xml -q
     $

   The contents of ``rocoto.xml`` are unchanged from the previous example.

-* For increased verbosity realizing a YAML file to a file named ``rocoto.xml``:
+* For increased verbosity realizing a UW YAML file to a file named ``rocoto.xml``:

   .. note:: This output has been shortened for demonstration purposes.